PengfanZhang/Rbec/README.md

 ### Dependence on accurate reference sequences

 Since Rbec is a reference-based method for error correction in sequencing reads, the accuracy of the reference sequence would critically influence the result.
 Inference of marker gene sequences from draft genome assemblies or via Sanger sequencing might lead to errors that may negatively impact the accuracy of the results.
 If errors are present in the reference sequence of a certain strain and no reads can be perfectly aligned to that reference (with an initial abundance of 0 for that reference), Rbec flags this strain as absent with an abundance of 0.
 One tricky way to overcome this issue in which references are not 100% accurate is that you can look up the contamination sequences outputted by the Rbec function at the first round and align the contamination sequences to the references of strains that are missing in the community.
 When this occurs, the correct sequence will be flagged by Rbec as a putative contaminant.
 The user can use this information to replace the erroneous entry in the reference database and re-run Rbec.
 This should be done with care to avoid true contaminants to be mistaken by members of the original input SynCom when their phylogenetic distance is low.

-## Demo starting from raw data
+## Example starting from raw data

 In the `testdata` folder, you can find the rawdata and the corresponding reference file from a real synthetic community.
-In this section, we'll guide you through the preprocess of the rawdata and the reference sequences.
+In this section, we show a walkthrough example of how to pre-process the raw data to be analyzed with Rbec.

 Rbec can use as an input FASTQ files from either single- or pair-end sequencing data.
-In addition, a database of reference sequences in FASTA format needs to be provided.
+In addition, it requires a database of reference sequences in FASTA format.

 ### Preparation of reference sequences

-Sequences in the reference database should be already truncated to the region exactly matching the amplicon reads.
+Sequences in the reference database should be truncated to the region exactly matching the amplicon reads.
 For example, If we sequence the V5-V7 region of the synthetic bacterial community, the reference sequence of each strain in the reference database should also be truncated to retain the V5-V7 region only rather than the full-length of *16S* rRNA sequences.
 To truncate the reference sequences into a specific region, a tool such as cutadapt can be used:

 ```
 cutadapt -g AACMGGATTAGATACCC -a GGAAGGTGGGGATGACGT -n 2 -o testdata/reference_V5V7.fasta testdata/reference_full.fasta